 Domain Analysis Tools

 This strategy can be inaccurate and tedious.
-Moz’s free domain SEO analysis tool provides you with competitive keyword data much faster.
+Moz’s free domain SEO analysis tool provides competitive keyword data much faster.
 Enter your website into the device, and the software will display the competitor’s rank organized by:

 - Top pages based on page authority